Priory Group: Ownership

+Deaths in Priory care

+An investigation by The Times found that the number of reported deaths, including those from natural causes, in Priory facilities rose by 50% between 2017 and 2020.
+In 2021, NHS England, which contracts the Priory for over £400 million in mental health care contracts annually, criticised the group's chief executive for "repeated service failures" and complained that safety had not improved despite meetings with the Priory over the preceding two years.
+In 2022, the Care Quality Commission identified that Priory hospitals faced criticism over the care related to at least 30 patient fatalities.

+The director of the INQUEST charity, Deborah Coles, said the "shocking death toll across Priory services continues" with "repeated systemic failings to protect the lives of people" in its care.

 After the suicide of a 14-year old girl, Amy El-Keria, funded by the NHS, at the group’s Ticehurst House hospital in East Sussex in 2012, a prosecution was brought by the Health and Safety Executive.
 The company pleaded guilty to a charge of being an employer failing to discharge its duty to ensure people were not exposed to risk.
 It faced a fine of at least £2.4 million.
 The inquest jury found that the staff had failed to dial 999 quickly enough, had failed to call a doctor promptly and were not trained in CPR.

 Its hospital in High Wycombe, a 12-bed low-security unit for young people with learning disabilities or autism, which opened in April 2018 was closed in February 2019 after the Care Quality Commission rated it inadequate and said the staff lacked appropriate experience and skills.
 The company said that it could not recruit "an experienced, settled team of core nursing and clinical staff.”
-The CQC rated three units run by Priory Group inadequate.
+The CQC rated three units run by Priory inadequate.